green-fox-academy/sabyanna/week-04/trial exam/README.md

 ## Symmetric matrix

-Create a function named `symmetricMatrix` that takes an n×n integer matrix (two dimensional array/list) as a parameter and returns true if the matrix is symmetric or false if it is not.
+Create a function named `isSymmetric` that takes an n×n integer matrix (two dimensional array/list) as a parameter and returns true if the matrix is symmetric or false if it is not.